AutoResearch/sweetbean/docs/index.md

 SweetBean is an
-open-source [domain-specific programming language](https://en.wikipedia.org/wiki/Domain-specific_language) in Python, designed for the declarative specification of stimuli sequences and the synthesis of online [jsPsych](https://www.jspsych.org/) experiments.
-With SweetBean, researchers can conveniently specify experiments once and run them with both **real participants** and **synthetic participants** using AI Models.
+open-source [domain-specific programming language](https://en.wikipedia.org/wiki/Domain-specific_language) in Python, designed for the declarative specification of stimuli sequences and the synthesis of online [jsPsych](https://www.jspsych.org/) behavioral experiments.
+With SweetBean, researchers can conveniently specify experiments once and then compile them into a jsPsych experiment for **human participants** or text-based experiment for **synthetic participants** (e.g., large-language models).

 ## Why SweetBean?